rbrandao/heelflip/README.md

 **Heelflip** is an in-memory JSON aggregator for Java.
 Sometimes we just want to read a couple of JSON samples and get analytics information from them.
 Before throw it on a relational or NoSQL databases, it would be interesting if we can get some quick results just read them in our code.

 ## Maven
+Heelflip is available at the Central Maven Repository:

 ```xml
 <dependency>
     <groupId>com.github.greatjapa</groupId>